dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 If you have any suggestions on development of this project, follow these steps:

-1. See around issues of the project and **make sure that the same suggestion wasn't already reported**.
+1. Take a look issues of the project and **make sure that the same suggestion wasn't already reported**.
 2. If not, open a new issue.
-In the issue, **try to provide as much relevant information as possible** to make addressing the problem easier.
+In the issue, **try to provide as much relevant information as possible**.

 Proceed this way even before direct contribution by creating **a merge request** with your applied suggestion to the project.
 After the approval, follow these steps: